 The 2017 updates to the Framework include changes to:

-• update the assurance process when preliminary business cases are not submitted as part of the budget process; and
+- update the assurance process when preliminary business cases are not submitted as part of the budget process

 As part of the changes to the HVHR Framework, departments are required to release Gate 6 – benefits evaluation reports to DTF for reporting to Government.

-The Market-led Proposals Guideline was also updated in November 2017.
+The Market-led Proposals Guideline was updated in August 2021.
 An overview of how the HVHR framework, including the Gateway Review Process, is applied to market-led proposals can be found below:

 Project Assurance Reviews